 Before you impale me on the skewers of this deeply-help belief, let’s consider this together.

 The dictionary definition of “passion” is this: “enthusiastic — showing or having intense emotion.”
-In a business sense, we commonly think of passion as arising from a conviction that our product or service is a great value, or has some really unique features.
+In a business sense, we commonly think of passion as arising from a conviction that our product or service is of great value, or has some really unique features.
 So, when we are passionate about our product/service, we are so enamored with it that we become enthusiastic promoters of it.
 This enthusiasm is thought to be a good thing, and managers everywhere promote it.

 Passion & Enthusiasm